 After all, it can be difficult enough to manage your own debt without having to take on the burden of someone else’s “debt inheritance” after death.
 But, can you inherit debts?
 If your parents die with debt, who pays it?
 What can you do to avoid “inheriting” debt?

 Can You Inherit Debt in Canada?

 Dealing with the loss of a loved one is hard enough.
-But then having to deal with all the paperwork and legal issues around their belongings and debt can downright be overwhelming.
-You also don’t want to leave your next of kin in Canada with debt when you pass on.
-Here are some tips to help you manage the things that are within your control and avoid inheriting debt.
+Having to then deal with all the paperwork and legal issues around their belongings and debts can downright be overwhelming.

 1. Do not co-sign or take on joint debt.

 In a perfect world, you wouldn't have to co-sign on a loan or debt that isn't yours.
 Avoiding this is important.
 Why?
 Because co-signed debt means that if the borrower stops paying for any reason (including death), you will be held completely responsible for the balance.
 Even if the debt wasn’t of any actual benefit to you.